 Croatia is full of Islands to discover, there’s no denying that.
 With over 1200 to choose from, the crème de la crème of all has got to be the Island of Hvar, also referred to as #SuncaniHvar meaning, Sunny Hvar.
-With clever branding and use of the tagline, “One Island, One Thousand Reasons to Visit,” Hvar is considered the sunniest Croatian Island and Town of Hvar is celebrating over 150 years of organised tourism!
+With clever branding and use of the tagline, “One Island, One Thousand Reasons to Visit,” Hvar is considered the sunniest Croatian island and Town of Hvar is celebrating over 150 years of organised tourism!

 The Island of Hvar is rich in history, architecture, culture and has the gastronomy to match.
-Whether you’re looking for lavender fields, olive orchards, vineyards or just some vitamin sea, there is a lot to do and see on island of Hvar.
+Whether you’re looking for lavender fields, olive orchards, vineyards or just some vitamin sea, there is a lot to do and see on the island of Hvar.
 The two most popular cities, Stari Grad and Town of Hvar both have a lot to offer, however on opposite ends of the spectrum in terms of holiday styles.
 I explain why below.

-I had a “Komiza” moment as we slowly sailed towards the Stari Grad marina on Island of Hvar.
+I had a “Komiza” moment as we slowly sailed towards the Stari Grad marina on the Island of Hvar.
 What this actually means is that the town simply took my breath away, the way Komiza on Island Vis did when I first arrived in June this year.
-It was my first visit to Stari Grad, my second on Island of Hvar.
+It was my first visit to Stari Grad, my second on the Island of Hvar.
 Two summers ago I booked my holiday on the island with my best friend to Stari Grad but was quickly informed to change it to Town of Hvar because Stari Grad was not the type of holiday we were looking for.
 It makes more sense now.
 Stari Grad is tranquil, modest and a couple of steps slower.
 Town of Hvar is a touch faster, busier and openly opulent.

 But wait, before we get started on Stari Grad, let’s visit Tiha Lounge Bar…